xgfone/bttools/README.md

 # bttools
 A command tool collection about BitTorrent.
+And you can consider it as the example of the development library [`bt`](https://github.com/xgfone/bt).

 ## 1 Install
 ```shell